-ext-SpecID: OPTIONAL.
+- SpecID: REQUIRED.
+ENUM.
+The meaning of this attribute is the same as that of the AttackPattern class (Section 4.3.1). - ext-SpecID: OPTIONAL.
 STRING.
-A specification's identifier that specifies the format of a structured cybersecurity information.
-When this element is used, the value of SpecID element must be "private."

-WeaknessID: OPTIONAL.
+The meaning of this attribute is the same as that of the AttackPattern class (Section 4.3.1) . - WeaknessID: OPTIONAL.
 STRING.
 An identifier of a weakness to be reported.
 This attribute SHOULD be used whenever such identifier is available/ Both RawData and Reference elements MUST NOT be used when this attribute is used, while either of them MUST be used if this attribute is omitted.